sporto/elm-tutorial/en/01-foundations/05-union-types.md

 Other "Hello"
 ```

 This is just like a function call where `Other` is the function.
 Union types behave just like functions.
-For example give a type:
+For example given a type:

 ```elm
 type Answer = Message Int String